hppr-dev/vuex-bind-plugin/README.md

 The two included schemes are `Bind.SnakeCase` and `Bind.CamelCase`.

 The naming scheme only affects the generated portions of the vuex config and not configuration values associated with the plugin.

+Access to the current naming scheme is available by using `naming`.
+See [Overwriting Generated Configuration](#overwriting-generated-configuration).

 #### Why snake_case as default?